 Yes.
-The Board for Fair Campaign and Political Practices already exists in the Municipal Code.
-This proposal would elevate this Board to a standing Board under the Charter with the authority and scope of work to address campaign finance and historical disenfranchisement.
+The Charter Review Commission, at its October 18, 2021 meeting, voted conceptually to elevate the Board for Fair Campaign and Political Practices from the Municipal Code to the City Charter.
+This updated proposal would provide the Board with the authority and scope of work to research and propose recommendations addressing campaign finance and historical disenfranchisement.